Objectives of the Carbon Border Adjustment Mechanism (CBAM)

 The price to pay for the Certificates reflects the « embedded GhG emissions » of the imported quantities.

-The « Specific Embedded Emissions » (SEE) is expressed in « CO2 per Tons of goods », and only concerns direct emissions necessary to the production of the goods (Scope 1 only).
+The « Specific Embedded Emissions » (SEE) is expressed in « CO2 per Tons of goods », and only concerns direct emissions necessary to the production of those imported goods (eg, Scope 1).

-Electricity is subject to different certificate values and methods due to the singularity of the energy market and transportation methods.
+Electricity is subject to different certificate values due to the singularity of the energy market and transportation methods.

 Certificate Price Calculation